 Residence hall communities provide an environment that is conducive to studying and sleeping.
 In order to maintain acceptable noise levels, students are expected to be respectful of others and demonstrate suitable noise levels at all times.
-If you are trying to study or sleep, you may ask people to be quiet.
-If you are asked to turn down your music or to quiet down, you are expected to comply.
+If the Residence Life staff asks to turn down your music or to quiet down, you are expected to comply.